-DDOJECT To improve the risk/return profile for the System's investments.
-PROJECT To improve the haspreturn prome for the System's investments.
-OBJECTIVE 2023-24 Implementation of the Board-approved 2022-23 Asset Allocation Plan.
-DELIVERABLES Provide and the second s DELIVERADLES 2023-24 BY SEPTEMBER 30, 2023: MILESTONES Complete the structure reviews for the public equity asset class.
-BY DECEMBER 31, 2023: Complete the structure reviews for other asset classes.
-BY MARCH 31, 2024: Complete any searches, including conducting interviews and making new manager selections.
-BY JUNE 30, 2024: Complete implementation of the 2022-23 Asset Allocation Plan.
-2023-24 Three (3) free manager searches are provided annually by RVK.
-Should RESOURCES additional searches be required based on the Board's decisions, a budget of \$19,500 for each manager on-site will be necessary for each additional manager search beyond the three free searches per contract year.
+PROJECT OBJECTIVE To improve the risk/return profile for the System's investments.
+2023-24 DELIVERABLES Implementation of the Board-approved 2022-23 Asset Allocation Planas revised on August 3, 2023.
+2023-24 MILESTONES a) Complete the structure reviews for the public equity asset class; b) Begin funding private credit asset class pursuant to June 1, 2023 private credit implementation plan (3% target allocation expected to be achieved in five to six years, beyond the term of this project); and, c) Begin liquidation of the emerging markets equity asset class pursuant to the revised asset allocation approved on August 3, 2023.
+BY DECEMBER 31, 2023: a) Complete the structure reviews for other asset classes.
+Complete the liquidation of the emerging market equity asset class, and; b) Begin rebalancing portfolio toward new target ranges to the extent feasible taking into account asset class liquidity, market conditions, and pending asset class structure studies.
+BY MARCH 31, 2024: a) Complete any searches, including conducting interviews and making new manager selections.
+Complete a structure review for the fixed income asset class; and, b) Complete a combined structure review for the real estate and commodities asset classes.

+Project #2: (CONTINUING) Implementation of Asset Allocation Plan

+2023-24 MILESTONES (Cont.)

+- a) Complete implementation of the 2022-23 Asset Allocation Plan.
+Seek Board approval of potential new mandates resulting from fixed income and combined real estate and commodities asset class structure studies; and, - b) Seek Board Approval of minimum qualifications for related investment manager searches that require RFP (request for proposal) processes.

+Only FY 2023-24 Milestones are shown above.

+Three (3) free manager searches are provided annually by RVK.
+Should additional searches be required based on the Board's decisions, a budget of \$19,500 for each manager on-site will be necessary for each additional manager search beyond the three free searches per contract year would be necessary.

-Project #3: (NEW) Secure Access to All Department Resources
+Secure Access to All Department Resources

-Duration: 2023-24 Project Lead(s): Bob Yan, Director of Systems, Systems Section Project Participants: Systems Staff and LAFPP Staff Stakeholders: LAFPP Members and LAFPP Staff
+Project Lead(s): Bob Yan, Director of Systems, Systems Section

+Project Participants: Systems Staff and LAFPP Staff Stakeholders: LAFPP Members and LAFPP Staff